-When clearing the goods, Customs should update information in the CITES permit box 14 & 15.
 The electronic permit is updated through an electronic message sent by the Customs data management system to the CITES permit database.
-This message will update fields related to box 14 and 15 of the electronic permit and mark the permit as being used.
+This message will update fields related to box 14 and 15 of the electronic permit and, at the same time, mark the permit as being used.
 It is important that the Management Authority can rely on the consistency and quality of the Customs data updates as this information is important for CITES reporting and decision making.

-For the implementation of this step, a joint technical team should be formed that conducts formal testing of the data transfer and updates procedures.
-The technical team should also define and test fall-back procedures in case of system failures.
+For the implementation of this step a joint technical team should be formed that conducts formal testing of the data transfer and updates procedures.
+The team should also define and test fall-back procedures in case of system failures.
 This is of particular importance for operations in remote border posts.